dfuenzalida/CodeSandbox/README.md

 println "OUT:$sout\n\nERR:$err"
 ```

-* Running the latest version of the container and using current, patched version of the JDK and Docker helps to prevent this scenario
+... running the latest version of the container and using current, patched version of the JDK and Docker helps to prevent this scenario

+* **Scaling the service**:

+  * Running multiple instances of the service would require some changes: each instance would have to share some shared storage for the task information.
+An option could be to change the storage to another database supported by JPA (eg. Postgres) and configure the JDBC properties in the `application.properties` file.
+Using other persistance options such as Redis are possible but would require more changes.

+  * The service launches containers but would need some work to be *containerized* itself.
+There are some options to implement something like "docker-in-docker" like the `docker.sock` approach on this post: https://devopscube.com/run-docker-in-docker/.
+With some extra effort, you could containerize GroovyService and be able to use tools like Docker compose or Kubernetes to launch as many instances as needed.

-### Example tasks
+## Example tasks

 The following programs can be used to test the service: